OriginProtocol/origin/data_migrations/v0.7_listings_registry_to_storage/README.md

 Wrote 85 listings to data file: ./ropsten-data.json
 ```

-We now have a json file backup of the listings.
+We now have a JSON file backup of the listings from the registry at `listingsRegistryAddress`.

-## Write Listings in new format
+## Step 3: Migrate data from local JSON file to new ListingsRegistry

 Next, execute the script in write mode:
 ```
 $ node migrate_listings_registry_to_storage.js -c ./conf-test-ropsten-local.json -d ./ropsten-data.json -a write`
 ```

+This will populate the `ListingsRegistry` at `newListingsRegistryAddress` with the listings from the JSON file generated in step 2.

 If there are duplicates the script will flag them: